top of page

 â€‹â€‹

-This class aims to give musicians a deeper look into Irish music and repertoire, and is geared to musicians who play at an intermediate to advanced level, and who want to learn more about iconic musicians and styles of playing.
+This class aims to give musicians a deeper look into Irish music and repertoire.
+It is geared to musicians who play at an intermediate to advanced level, and who want to learn more about iconic musicians, composers, and styles of playing.

 We hope that learning about the players and composers of this music (and some of the stories behind the tunes) will help make both the music and the playing of it more meaningful to you.